simularium/simulariumio/file_format.md

 JSON files accepted by the simularium-viewer contain the following data in JSON format:
 * **trajectory info**
   * version - 1.0
+  * timeUnitFactorSeconds - the multiplier needed to convert temporal data (e.g. timeStepSize) to meters
   * timeStepSize - the amount of time that passes in the simulation for each time step
   * totalSteps - the total number of time steps, or frames, in the simulation trajectory
   * spatialUnitFactorMeters - the multiplier needed to convert spatial data (including positions, radii, and box size) to meters